Online Master’s in Computer Science

 Upon completing this degree program, you will have been taught the skills to design, implement and improve theoretical and functional systems based on quantitative and qualitative assessments of their functionality, usability and performance.

 This degree program seeks to instill a breadth and depth of competencies that effectively prepare you to make a positive impact on your field.
-Core concepts and principles include:
+Through a combination of theoretical and practical coursework, you will have the opportunity to learn these core areas and tackle practical challenges in the field of computer science.

 Mathematics